-TTEPPD maintains professional working relationships with local law enforcement agencies through active interaction and memoranda of understanding to help ensure timely, coordinated, efficient and effective response to all crimes and emergencies occurring on campus.
-The law enforcement agencies include, but are not limited to, the El Paso Police Department, the El Paso County Sheriff's Office, the Criminal District Attorney's Office, Texas Department of Public Safety, Texas Alcoholic Beverage Commission, FBI, the Bureau of Alcohol Tobacco, Firearms and Explosives and the U.S. Marshals Service.
+TTEPPD maintains professional working relationships with local law enforcement agencies through active interaction and memoranda of understanding to help ensure timely, coordinated, efficient and effective responses to all crimes and emergencies occurring on campus.
+The law enforcement agencies include, but are not limited to, the El Paso Police Department, the El Paso County Sheriff's Office, the Criminal District Attorney's Office, Texas Department of Public Safety, Texas Alcoholic Beverage Commission, Federal Bureau of Investigation, the Bureau of Alcohol Tobacco, Firearms and Explosives and the U.S. Marshals Service.